framptonjs/events/README.md

 There are three methods for creating event streams exposed by frampton-events.
 The first on these is onEvent.
 It takes an event name and a HTMLElement to listen for events on.
 All events are delegated.
 The only listeners ever attached to the DOM are attached to the documentElement or the window.

+The underlying event stream is a Frampton.Data.Signal.
+Checkout @frampton/core for more information.

 ```
 import { onEvent } from '@frampton/events';